- Search The Registry

 To the present, La MaMa's mission is dedicated to "the people who make art, and it is to them that we give our support with free theatre and rehearsal space, lights, sound, props, platforms, and whatever else we have that they can use to create their work.
 We want them to feel free to explore their ideas and translate them into a theatrical language that can communicate to any person in any part of the world."
 In 2005, the theatre was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation.

 Today, over one hundred productions with over four hundred performances are staged at La MaMa each season.
-Stewart continued to be the artistic director and "mother" at La MaMa until her death on January 13, 2011.
+Stewart remained the artistic director and "mother" at La MaMa until her death on January 13, 2011.
 Before her death, Stewart chose to be succeeded by Mia Yoo, who continues to serve as artistic director.
 Altogether, La MaMa puts up approximately 70 productions a year.